dwgrossberg/dynamicUI/README.md

   - For example: `dropdownMenu.setDropdownDOM("dropdown-menu")` will search the document for a `div` tag that contains a matching `[id="dropdown-menu"]` attribute and place the dropdown menu within that container.

-- `setColumns` method: takes a group of arrays as an argument and returns an evenly spaced navigation menu, which can then be easily placed anyhwere on the page and sized to fit any space.
+- `setColumns` method: takes a group of arrays as an argument and returns an evenly spaced navigation menu, which can then be easily placed anywhere on the page and sized to fit any space.

   - For example: `dropdownMenu.setColumns(["text", "href"], ["text", "href"], ["text", "href"], ...)` will return a menu three (or more) columns wide, with each tab displaying the specified "text" and linking to the "href".
   - Nav tabs can be targeted through CSS via `[class="dropdown-nav"]`